-While it is still unclear if Visa plans to follow through on the threats made in this memo and uniformly enforce their rules, one thing is clear.
+In the fall of 2022, Visa began to take significant action to enforce their rules against non-cash adjustment and other programs that add a line item to the receipt.
 Any program that is adding a fee to a transaction that does not abide by the surcharge rules is in violation of Visa rules.